nkim500/Metis_Projects/02_Linear_Regression/Proposal.md

   - Scikit-learn for linear regression model

 - Minimum viable product:
-  - Linear regression model output (e.g. coefficients, R2, etc) and interpretation of such outputs in the context of the target variable
+  - Linear regression model output (e.g. coefficients, R2, etc) using subset of data and interpretation of such outputs in the context of the target variable